Level 2 Plastering Apprenticeship Standard

 If you are an employer looking to hire an apprentice, click here to find out more info.

-To be able to enter onto this apprenticeship programme you will need both maths and English at grade 2 or above, or Functional Skills Level 1.
+To be accepted on to this apprenticeship programme, you will need both maths and English at grade 2 or above or Functional Skills Level 1.

 You will be required to attend College at our North Harbour Campus.
 College attendance is one day per week.